espressomd/espresso/doc/sphinx/system_setup.rst

     system.thermostat.set_npt(kT=1.0, gamma0=1.0, gammav=1.0)
     system.integrator.set_isotropic_npt(ext_pressure=1.0, piston=1.0)

-For an explanation of the algorithm involved, see :ref:`Isotropic NPT thermostat`
+For an explanation of the algorithm involved, see :ref:`Isotropic NPT integrator`.

 Be aware that this feature is neither properly examined for all systems nor is it maintained regularly.
 If you use it and notice strange